Video Search Architecture Overview#

 • Ask a query: The UI microservice provides a prompt window for user queries.
 The queries can be saved for any future reference and usage.
 It is possible to enable up to 8 queries to run in the background continuously on any new video being ingested.
 This is a critical capability required in using this pipeline for agentic reasoning.

-• Execute the search pipeline: The Video Search backend microservice does the following to generate the output response using the search pipeline:
+• Execute the Video Search pipeline: The Video Search backend microservice does the following to generate the output response using the Video Search pipeline:

 • Converts the query into an embedding space using the Embeddings microservice.